Randomness-free Detection of Non-projective Measurements: Qubits & beyond: Preliminaries

-When the operational task involves two parties only and the local dimension of the shared classical system is restricted to be two-dimensional then the above optimisation problem becomes easier to solve for some figure of merits.
+When the task involves two parties only and the local dimension of the shared classical system is restricted to be two then the above optimisation problem becomes easier to solve for some figure of merits.
 This is a consequence of the result that we have stated below.
-It will be used to characterize correlations arising from sharing a bipartite classical state with local operational dimension two and optimize the figure of merit ${\map R}$ for such systems.
+It will be used to characterise correlations with more than two outcomes arising from sharing a bipartite classical state with local operational dimension two.